A guide to gifts of equity

 Who can give a gift of equity?

 Generally, you can give a gift of equity to someone if you’re a family member (which includes legal guardians), engaged to the recipient, or a domestic partner.
 Loans backed by the federal government may restrict giving gifts of equity to family members only.
-There are lenders who will allow anyone to give a gift of equity.

 How do I give a gift of equity?

 You'll need to write a gift of equity letter that includes the total amount of the gift.
-The letter should also list the property address, clearly define the owner/buyer relationship, and explain that the buyers won't need to repay the gift.
+The letter should also list the property address, clearly define the owner-buyer relationship, and explain that the buyers won't need to repay the gift.

 The bottom line: A gift of equity can help with closing costs